YTxFSGAMERz/WinAurex/docs/src/content/docs/Architecture_Blueprint.md

 ---

 ## Final Recommendations
-This blueprint transitions **Windows-Optimisations** from a basic script repository into an **OS State Orchestration System**.
+This blueprint transitions **WinAurex** from a basic script repository into an **OS State Orchestration System**.
 By strictly adhering to the backup-first mentality, centralized logging, and modular profile design, this framework will stand as a flagship standard for safe, transparent, and professional Windows configuration.